-It likely goes without saying that visitors to Nuremberg, regardless of whether they are beer connoisseurs or not, will surely want to sample red beer.
+It likely goes without saying that visitors to Nuremberg, regardless of whether they are beer connoisseurs or not, will surely want to sample the city’s red beer.
 One of the first to return to brewing this traditional beer is the Hausbrauerei Altstadthof.
 Today, the Altstadthof is brewing red beer according to organic standards using their original recipe.

-During our last visit to Nuremberg, we stopped in at the Hausbrauerei Altstadthof for lunch.
+During my last visit to Nuremberg, my husband and I stopped in at the Hausbrauerei Altstadthof for lunch.
 The restaurant has a lovely Biergarten in the building’s courtyard, or Hof.
 Order a beer and pair it with the city’s trademark sausages: small, finger-sized sausages.
-The red beer tastes sweet, malty and is easy to drink.
+The Nuremberg red beer tastes sweet, malty, and is easy to drink.
 And in case you’re wondering: Yes, Nuremberg red beer is actually red, too!

 The Altstadthof brewery also sells bottles of beer that you can take with you.
 Consider it a souvenir!

 If beer is a special interest, you can go even deeper than just getting a taste.
 You could even make a day of it and visit the city’s underground rock labyrinth!
 Per a law originating in the medieval era, Nuremberg beer brewers had to have their own beer cellar for fermentation and storage.
 Today you can tour these historic rock-cut cellars that once stored the beer and even priceless works of art during World War II.
 These cellars are an important part of Nuremberg’s historic beer brewing tradition.

 There are several tours available of the rock-cut cellars.
 But the red beer tour will no doubt be of interest to beer enthusiasts.
 And the tour includes a beer!

 If you’re staying in Munich or the nearby area and want to sample this unique beer, Nuremberg makes a great day trip.
 It’s easily accessible by public transit as well as by car.
-Much of the downtown Altstadt, or old city, area is pedestrian only so get your walking shoes ready.
+Much of the downtown Altstadt, or old city, is pedestrian-only so get your walking shoes ready.